solita/solita.github.com/_posts/2021-12-22-can-you-keep-a-secret.md

 ---

 # Preface
-We are currently building an app that has sensitive data.
+We are currently building apps that contain sensitive data.
 Both applications are available worldwide and therefore our backend is not geofenced.
-Our apps communicate with the backend for several read-only RESTful API endpoints, except for one write-only for statistics.
+Our apps communicate with the backend for several read-only RESTful API endpoints, except for one write-only endpoint for statistics.
 This write-only endpoint is offered over HTTPS POST, and is protected with an API key and an [HMAC](https://en.wikipedia.org/wiki/HMAC) signature code.

 # Watching out for tinkerers 🕵️

 So, how do we keep these "secrets" (API key, HMAC code, server URL...)?
-Rooted/jailbroken smartphones, allow access to the device internal storage and the retrieval of application binaries is possible...
+Rooted/jailbroken smartphones allow access to the internal storage of the devices and make the retrieval of application binaries possible...
 (**.ipa** and **.apk**, for iOS and Android respectively).
-A technically and driven individual could deconstruct the binary and dig out exploitable API keys, tokens, especially if they are injected via a CI pipeline and stored internally in clear text.
+A technically capable and driven individual could deconstruct the binary and dig out exploitable API keys, tokens, especially if they are injected via a CI pipeline and stored internally in clear text.

 What can we do?
 Luckily for us, there is a solution for this which is acknowledged by OWASP: a cross-platform